kxwzhang/Median/README.md

 ## Future Functionalities
-Some features to add to the project in the future:
- * Sort by categories
+Some features to add to the project in the future: heroku run rails db:migrate * Sort by categories
- * Editting user profile
+ * Editing user profile